cloki0610/CI-Portfolio-Project-5/README.md

 - HTML Code basically passes through the W3C HTML Validator by using the source code get from DevTool.
 - CSS Code in every static folder pass through the W3C CSS Validator.
 - Python Code passes through PEP8 Validator.
-- Lighthouse in Chrome Dev Tools have been used to test the performance of the website.
+- Lighthouse in Chrome Dev Tools have been used to test the performance of the web application.
 <img src="readme-img/lighthouse-result.png" alt="lighthouse-result" style="width:600px;"/>

 ### Manual test